Monday, February 4, 2013

 Rich Girl, Poor Girl

 Sometimes we would even lose our homes and have to move into an apartment.
 In fact, we moved around a lot.
-Apartment to apartment, city to city, and always, always the reasons were shrouded in secrets.
+Apartment to apartment, city to city, and always, always, the reasons were shrouded in secrets.
 Never the truth, never.
 We never went on family vacations, we never ever did the normal family outings that my friend's families did.
 No, we were kept in the dark.
 We were not told that our father was mentally ill and that he was depressed.
-My mother went to work, we went to school and then after school, I had chores to do.
+My mother went to work, we went to school, and then after school, I had chores to do.
 I became the caregiver.
 I kept quiet, I read, and I daydreamed a lot.
 I believe that it was during this time--my early years--that I developed my close relationship with the God I serve.
-I believe that it was Him and Him alone that kept me from turning to other outside sources to meet my needs--other than normal teenage curiosity, I pretty much stayed out of trouble.
+I believe that it was Him and Him alone who kept me from turning to other outside sources to meet my needs — other than normal teenage curiosity, I pretty much stayed out of trouble.

 This is what I believe.
 When I shifted all my dependency onto God all those years ago, I believe that He rescued me.
 In my eyes, he became my real dad.
 He became all that I really needed in this sweet life of mine.
 He's the one who protected my heart, who taught me life lessons, who comforted me when I was afraid.
-He made sure that I had food, shelter, and friends in time of need.
+He made sure that I had food, shelter, and friends in times of need.
 And with each trial and each layer of protection that I tried so desperately to cover my heart with--I found that He wouldn't let me do that.
 He said no!
 He made me watch, listen, learn, observe, pitch in, grow up, and depend solely and completely on Him.
-Yes, those were great life lessons to be learned--they were not to be angry over, not to be ashamed of and not to stay quiet about.
+Yes, those were great life lessons to be learned--they were not to be angry over, not to be ashamed of, and not to stay quiet about.
 Rich or poor, I am who I am.
-I am happy, content, whole and thankful.
+I am happy, content, whole, and thankful.
 I love my parents and my God.
 Life is good.
-Layer, by layer, life is what I am discovering.
+Layer by layer, life is what I am discovering.
 Life is sweet.
 And God is good.

 No comments: